basicasian/esp32-twoplayergame/README.md

 ## Project Description

 The project explores the theme of **remote multiplayer gaming** using technology to foster interaction over a distance.
-It focuses on creating tangible interfaces and artifacts to enable a seamless and engaging gaming experience for 2 or more players.
+It focuses on creating tangible interfaces to enable a seamless and engaging gaming experience for 2 or more players.
 The project utilized ESP32 microcontrollers and various hardware components to achieve its objectives.
+The player have to memorize a sequence of LED lights, repeat it over the buttons below.
+After each round players gain points, the winner is the one who memorized more sequences, thus collected more points at the end.

 ### Features
 - Multiplayer functionality over a distance.